Article

 Avian Neonatology and Pediatrics

-This live webinar was presented by Lorenzo Crosta, med Vet, PhD, DECZM, EBVS European Veterinary Specialist in Zoo Health Management.
-View the RACE-approved webinar recording, then take a brief quiz to earn 1 hour of continuing education credit.
-The objective of this presentation is to assist the exotic animal practitioner, with little or no experience in avian neonatology and pediatrics.
+View the recording of the live webinar presented by Lorenzo Crosta, med Vet, PhD, DECZM, EBVS European Veterinary Specialist in Zoo Health Management.
+The objective of this presentation was to assist the exotic animal practitioner, with little or no experience in avian neonatology and pediatrics.
 This presentation discusses the logical diagnostic plan in the young bird.
 The approach to common pediatric conditions, ranging from developmental and orthopedic problems to common traumatic injuries and infectious diseases, is also explored.
 Practical clinical examples are presented.

 Article Teaching Module